-Future Technologies and Europe
+Future Mobility and Europe

 The introduction of electric vehicles into road transportation and prospectively also into other transportation areas represents an important part of sustainable energy and transportation policy.
 Electric vehicle driving systems are energy efficient and offer the opportunity to use energy from renewable sources in the transportation sector.
 Thus, they cannot only make an important contribution to reducing emissions from greenhouse gases and airborne pollutants harming the climate, but reduce dependence on fossil fuels such as petroleum.

 In order to realise and meet the challenging climate protection goals in the transportation sector, it is not sufficient to shift transportation to rail, to use bio-fuels or to implement traffic avoidance measures.
 Only when a substantial percentage of electric cars are used will it be possible to successfully accomplish the required CO2 reductions.